Shipyard Welding Explained

 A shipyard welder will get a job assignment from a supervisor, safely execute the work and provide updates.
 Efficient and effective shipyard welding is crucial so ships and boats operate safely for all on board.
 Successful jobs also lower costs and get ships and boats on the water in less time.

-How to Become a Shipyard Welder
+How To Become a Shipyard Welder in 3 Steps

 A welder works on a sheet of metal.